 - Learn from leading authorities in forensic mental health, including affiliated staff who are experts in forensic and related mental health issues.

 - Choose from full-time and part-time study options to suit your current working circumstances.

 For entry in the academic year beginning September 2017, the tuition fees are as follows:

 UK/EU students (per annum): Year 1 £3,800; Year 2 £3,800; Year 3 £1,900

 International students (per annum): Year 1 £8,600; Year 2 £8,600; Year 3 £4,300

 International students (per annum): £8,600

-The University permits applicants with comparable previous experience to submit an application for consideration of AP(E)L `Accreditation Prior (Experiential) Learning.
-The maximum AP(E)L is 15 credits to a Certificate, 45 credits to a Diploma and 60 credits to a Masters.
+The University permits applicants with comparable previous experience to submit an application for consideration of AP(E)L Accreditation Prior (Experiential) Learning.
+The maximum AP(E)L is 15 credits to a PGCert, 45 credits to a PGDip and 60 credits to a master's.